 Phase 1 of Heritage Impact assessment will be conducted before prospecting activities take place to determine if there are historical site within the prospecting area that need protection.
 Therefore, there won't be any impact on the heritage sites since the location of the heritage site will be avoided and no prospecting will be done 100m from any heritage resources.
 If any heritage resource is identified, that area will be fenced-off.
 South African Heritage Resource Agency (SAHRA) will be consulted in order to find out if it is necessary to conduct the above mention study.
-Full Heritage Impact Assessment, inclusive of an Archaeological and Paleontological Impact Assessment, will be conducted prior to any bulk sampling related activities occurring within the proposed application area.
+Full Heritage Impact Assessment, will be conducted prior to any bulk sampling related activities occurring within the proposed application area.

-3.2.3 Review the significance of the identified impacts
+3.2.3.
+Review the significance of the identified impacts